lrgresearch/gpaw-tools/generalusage.md

 Argument list:
 ```
 -g, --geometry    : Use a CIF file for geometry
 -i, --input       : Use an input file for variables (input.py) If you do not use this argument, parameters
                     will be taken from the related lines of gpawsolve.py.
 Visit the "Input File Keywords" webpage for more.
 -e, --energymeas  : Energy consumption measurement.
 This feature only works with Intel CPUs after the Sandy Bridge generation.
                     Results will be written in a file in the results folder (in kWh!).
 -h --help         : Help
 -d --drawfigures  : Draws DOS and band structure figures at the end of the calculation.
 -v --version      : Version information of running code and the latest stable code.
 It also gives a download link.
  ```

  You can put the ASE Atoms object into your config file and therefore can use it like an input file.
-As an example please note the example at: `examples\Bulk-aluminum` folder.
+As an example please note the example in: `examples\Bulk-GaAs-noCIF` folder.

 ### How to run?
 Change `<core_number>` with core numbers to use.
 For getting maximum performance from your PC you can use `total number of cores - 1` or `total RAM/2Gb` as a `<core_number>`.
 For CPUs supporting hyperthreading, users can use more than one instance of `gpawsolve.py` to achieve maximum efficiency.